vuejs/test-utils/docs/guide/advanced/vue-router.md

       isAuthenticated: true
     },
     global: {
-      mocks: {
-        // No need for the mocks
-      }
+      stubs: ["router-link", "router-view"], // Stubs for router-link and router-view in case they're rendered in your template
     }
   })